 - You are both happy, glowing, and a joy to be with

-Men flirt when they are not well connected to their wives.
+Men flirt when they are not well connected to their wives on the highest level of love.
 So they either see no problem with it, or want to rub their marital dissatisfaction in their wife’s nose.
 A happily married man would NEVER humiliate his wife.

 Let’s turn this around, so you see what he is dealing with.
 Then I’ll share things YOU can do, without even telling him, that he will notice!